diegofps/mell/README.md

 # Why do I need this?

-There are moments in life that you may find yourself needing to customize an entire project, not only an e-mail or a single webpage in a backend response.
-These are the moments that you may want to use mell.
+Sometimes it is useful to render an entire project, not only an e-mail or a single webpage, like in a webserver response.
+This is when mell comes to help.
 So far, I have used it in the following situations:

 * Generating VHDL code for a static neural network, variating a few parameters.
 Mell is much more flexible than the generic atributes available in the language.
 * Generating model classes for an ORM.
 I defined the model classes and relations as metadata and asked mell to generate them for me in C#.